Sacklers Withdrew Nearly $11 Billion From Purdue As Opioid Crisis Mounted

 Purdue filed for Chapter 11 bankruptcy protection in September, as part of a controversial settlement with about two dozen state attorneys general.
 Included in the settlement is an offer of $3 billion from the Sackler family's personal fortune.

 As staggeringly large as that sum may seem, the agreement's critics argue that the Sacklers should be paying much more.
 Just about as many top prosecutors object to the deal as those who support it.
-And the dissenters see Monday's revelation as a new arrow in their quiver, evidence that the settlement lets the Sacklers off easy.
+And in early October, they filed briefs with the court arguing that the family was simply trying to use bankruptcy protection "to avoid their own accountability."

+"The Sacklers knew that the profits were not safe inside Purdue," reads the brief signed by 25 attorneys general. "[Former Chairman and President] Richard Sackler warned, in a confidential memo, that the company posed a 'dangerous concentration of risk.'
+Purdue's CFO [Edward Mahony] stated that a single lawsuit by a state Attorney General could 'jeopardize Purdue's longterm viability.' "

+"So," it added, "the Sacklers pulled the money out of the company and took it for themselves.
+The Sacklers have directed Purdue to pay their family as much as $13 billion."

 "The fact that the Sackler family removed more than $10 billion when Purdue's OxyContin was directly causing countless addictions, hundreds of thousands of deaths, and tearing apart millions of families is further reason that we must see detailed financial records showing how much the Sacklers profited from the nation's deadly opioid epidemic," Letitia James, attorney general of New York and one of the agreement's loudest critics, said in a statement Monday.